EcdysisFoundation/bugbox_open/README.md

 The production database is on Heroku.
 A copy can be obtained for development purposes.
 Using local.yml for development, a postgres container is created.
 To restore a db to it, proceed as follows.

 A script, `backup_db_s3.py` is run on Heroku at defined intervals to create long term backups or can be ran as needed to create a backup file and upload to S3.
+The file is named with the date, for example 2025-04-11.dump generated the morning of April 11, 2025.

 Knowing the BACKUP_FILENAME on S3, use it with the following script to download to local_files.